 Adopting fair and ethical labour practices and promoting human rights is central to our reputation and on-going success.
 We require our business partners to adhere to the high standards we set ourselves.

-In common with accepted good practice, Richemont’s Supplier Code of Conduct includes an endorsement of International Labour Organisation Conventions, the Universal Declaration of Human Rights and other internationally recognised labour practice standards.
+In common with accepted good practice, Richemont’s Supplier Code of Conduct (the ‘Code’) includes an endorsement of International Labour Organisation Conventions, the Universal Declaration of Human Rights and other internationally recognised labour practice standards.
 In December 2013, Richemont became a participant in the UN Global Compact and supports its Ten Principles.

 The Code covers the following areas:

 The Maisons have developed their sourcing strategies to take into account the risks of suppliers, or their supplier’s supplier, failing to meet the Group’s expectations.
 This is particularly the case for child labour and forced labour risks, which are assessed as part of the supplier qualification process.
 Supplier-screening data are not disclosed.
 The audit of suppliers is described elsewhere in this report.
 In addition, the RJC Code of Practices certification processes undertaken by Richemont’s Maisons, which together represent over 90 % of the Group’s sales, require compliance with the RJC’s standards relating to human rights.